 06.07 Documentation

-The quarterly and standalone reports should document the applicable IPs (or sections within), which SSCs or programs were reviewed, specific notable items related to the samples, as needed, and the basis for selection of the samples (i.e., which cornerstone and attributes were assessed).
+The quarterly and standalone reports should document completion of the applicable IPs (or sections within), which SSCs or programs were reviewed, specific notable items related to the samples, as needed, and the basis for selection of the samples (i.e., which cornerstone and attributes were assessed).
 All reports should follow the guidance in IMC 0611, “Power Reactor Inspection Reports,” for documenting inspection activities.

 Any noteworthy observations, open or unresolved items, and identified findings and violations should be dispositioned per the applicable guidance documents and tracked in the Reactor Program System as inputs into the final operational readiness assessment.

 06.08 Completion

-he NRC will transition of the facility to the ROP.
+If restart is authorized, the NRC will complete inspections to verify before restart that reactor operation will be safe and secure in accordance with NRC requirements.
+The NRC will also decide when to transition NRC oversight of the facility to the ROP.

 2562-07 REFERENCES